acdh-oeaw/de-micro-editor/README.md

 # Digital Edition Micro-Editor

 ## Introduction
 The package offers building blocks for manipulating text annotation options of Digital Editions.
-I comes with binary on/off features to highlight text with css classes.
+It comes with binary on/off features to highlight text with css classes.
 Furthermore, a build in OSD image viewer offers better representation of facsimiles.
 The Micro-Editor comes with some more options like: choosing font family and font size as well as full-screen mode and image switch `(on/off)`.

 ## Installation